-The second vote on the Budget Support Act is held in June, and the final budget then is submitted to the U.S. Congress for approval.
-Congress considers the DC budget as part of one of its federal appropriation bills.
-While the goal is to have the DC budget approved by October 1, the start of the new fiscal year, Congress often approves appropriations bills late.
-But passing the budget after October 1 usually doesn't impair ability of DC to implement its budget, because Congress usually passes a provision to enable the city's budget to move ahead.
+The second votes on all three bills-the Local Budget Act, the Federal Portion Budget Request Act, and the Budget Support Act-are held in late May or early June, and the final budget then is submitted to the U.S. Congress for 30-day review.

+Because Congress considers the federally funded portion of the DC budget as part of one of its federal appropriation bills, any delays in approving the federal budget beyond the October 1 start of the fiscal year can affect the DC budget.
+But passing the federal budget after October 1 doesn't necessarily impair the ability of DC to implement its budget, because Congress often passes a provision to enable the city's budget to move ahead.

 The CFO's Role: The Chief Financial Officer issues another revenue projection in June, often after the budget has been approved.
 If the June projection is lower than the approved budget-as happened in June 2009 for the FY 2010 budget-the Council has to revise the budget downward.
-But if a revenue forecast shows that the District will collect more revenue than anticipated in the budget, additions can be made to the approved budget.
-This happened in the FY 2012 budget.
-In either case, modifications to the approved budget are known as a supplemental budget.
+Modifications to the approved budget are known as a supplemental budget.
+Prior to 2015, if a revenue forecast showed that the District would collect more revenue than anticipated in the budget, additions could be made to the approved budget.
+However, in 2015, the Council adopted legislation that triggers automatic implementation of a series of tax cuts recommended by the Tax Revision Commission.
+The tax cuts are triggered when projected revenue collections over the four-year forecast period increase above a projected baseline.
+The tax triggers automatically devote 100 percent of these revenue increases to tax cuts, which means that none of the growing revenues is available to invest in new services.